HL7/CDA-ccda-companion/README.md

 C-CDA Templates for Clinical Notes R2.1 Companion Guide

 ## Overview
 This repository contains supplemental artifacts for the C-CDA Companion Guide.
+The Companion Guide itself is available via the [HL7 Standards Grid](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).

 The `backups` directory contains Word files used to produce the final PDFs present in this release.